-Each week different people show up to play.
+Each week a different set of people shows up to play.
 There are some regulars who are there every week and that’s actually most of the players.
-We love new players!
+(We love new players!)
 We make new teams each week.
 We arrive, we warm up and socialize (at 7:00 ), we sometimes do introductions ( 7:10 ), we make teams and we play ( 7:15 ).
 We have a tradition about introductions and you’ll find out when you get there

 Warming up not only gets you ready to play, it protects your body by reducing the chance of injury.
 Do whatever you normally do to warm up for an athletic event, whether it is stretch, run around, take some shots with the puck, or whatever.
 I strongly recommend that you warm up before you go into the game even on nights when you arrive late and especially when it is cold out.

 Monday night floor hockey in Sacramento is free for first time players!
 After that it is $5 each time you play.

 We must come up with $65 as a group each time we play.
 As the organizer I put in the same amount of money ($5) as any other player.

 Is this a fair price?
 Compare it to other athletic leagues.
 Then consider this: